| Rankin Inlet * [pop: about 2,200] by

 waters close to shore.
 A complete description of all the animals in the area would take up

 an entire afternoon of sitting and drinking tee with local elders.
+You may come across some animals that

 are best seen from afar.
 In the fall its not uncommon for polar bears to wander